yunaxin/Spotify_Predictive_Model/README.md

 **Evaluation metric** : F1 score

 **Null hypothesis**: The model is fair.
-Its F1 score for lower-popularity and higher-popularity genres are roughly the same, and any differences are due to random chance.
+Its F1 score for lower-popularity and higher-popularity genres are roughly the same, and any differences are due to random chance.<br>
 **Alternative hypothesis** : The model is unfair.
 Its F1 score for lower-popularity genres is lower than for higher-popularity genres.

 **Test statistic** : Difference in F1 scores (lower genres minus higher genres)